 The Bucks County Law Department serves as the general counsel for the Board of Commissioners and all divisions and departments serving under their direction.
 The Law Department also represents the County and its subdivisions and employees in litigation and other proceedings.

-- Drafting and enforcing the Bucks County False Claims Ordinance and updated whistleblower policy to combat fraud, waste and abuse
+Drafting and implementing the Bucks County False Claims Ordinance and updated whistleblower policy to combat fraud, waste and abuse;

-- Providing the public with online access to all County ordinances to promote transparency
+Providing the public with online access to all County ordinances to promote transparency; and

-The Law Department closely supervises all attorneys working on behalf of the Board of Commissioners, including department solicitors, bond counsel, and other outside counsel engaged by the County.
-The Law Department reviews and helps negotiate contracts within the County’s $450 million budget as well as those supported by $100 million in CARES Act funding.
+The Law Department now handles a large variety of matters which were previously outsourced to private law firms, including representing the County in major civil litigation, litigating court and administrative hearings on behalf of the Children & Youth Social Service Agency, and providing legal counsel to the Bucks County Planning Commission.
+The Law Department now reviews and helps negotiate contracts within the County’s $475 million budget as well as those supported by ARPA and CARES Act funding.
 The Department also ensures the County’s compliance with a wide array of laws and regulations, including the Americans with Disabilities Act, Pennsylvania’s Right to Know Law and Sunshine Act, and the Bucks County Responsible Contractor Ordinance.
 The Departments’ attorneys participate in various public meetings, including the Board of Commissioner meetings, at which the County Solicitor attends, presents, and provides counsel.